sougatopal/ReactComponent-to-nonReactApp/README.md

 This will create a bundle file called data-table and data-table.min.js in public folder

-we are directly calling data-table.min.js in our index html file
+we are directly calling data-table.min.js in our index html file.
+The data-table.min.js has function "dataTable"  This function takes reference to container and headings and row data.
+It displays the table using the data

 The we start node server to serve the html file